Bergen County Tax Attorneys Assisting with IRS Payment Plans and IRS Installment Agreements Throughout New Jersey

 Besides filling out the form, you may also need to provide substantiating documentation.
 This includes copies of paychecks, proof of housing expenses, and bank statements.
 The substantiating documentation is used to prove the information provided on the financial statement.

 If you do not have enough equity in assets to cover the liability, your payment will be based on the difference between income and reasonable living expenses.
 There are national and local standards for items like housing and utilities, food, vehicle payments, and vehicle operating expenses.
 If what you pay for an item exceeds the national or local standard, the IRS will usually limit the expense to the standard.
+The goal should be to make the minimum monthly payments — you can always pay more if you want to pay down the debt faster.
+The IRS will likely file a federal tax lien if you opt for this plan, but your monthly payment is usually lower than on another type of agreement.
+You’ll also need to complete an IRS Form 433d to formalize the agreement.

 What You Should Know Before Hiring an IRS Installment Agreement Attorney for Negotiated IRS Payment Plans